-Second arrest made over Siaosi Tulua's murder
+Second arrest made over Siaosi Tulua's death

-Police have made a second arrest over the murder of a father-of-five in the South Auckland suburb of Clover Park.
+Police have made a second arrest over the death of a father-of-five in the South Auckland suburb of Clover Park.

-Acting Detective Senior Sergeant Kepal Richards, Counties Manukau CIB, said police had arrested and charged a second person in relation to the murder of Siaosi Tulua.
+Acting Detective Senior Sergeant Kepal Richards, Counties Manukau CIB, said police had charged a second person with the murder of Siaosi Tulua.

+The accused 21-year-old South Auckland man is due to appear in the Manukau District Court today.

-Earlier this month, police arrested and a charged a 22-year-old man with his murder and he has since appeared in court.
+Earlier this month, police charged a 22-year-old man with Tulua's murder and he has since appeared in court.

 Tulua was at his Darnell Crescent home with his partner and young child when he was shot on April 20.